nmavuso/precision-medicine-on-a-chip/README.md

 ## Project Overview

 This project implements a complete real-time sepsis diagnosis pipeline on FPGA hardware, achieving end-to-end latency of less than 200ms from nanopore sequencer to clinical result.
-The system performs DNA basecalling, sequence alignment, gene expression quantification, pathogen identification, and ML-based sepsis classification entirely at the point of care.
+The system performs mRNA basecalling, sequence alignment, gene expression quantification, pathogen identification, and ML-based sepsis classification entirely at the point of care.

 ### Target Performance
 - **End-to-End Latency:** < 200ms (MinION Sequencer → Diagnostic Result)